How To Build Walls

-Very hard to get in USA, and now out of print, we have just a few copies left in stock.
+Very hard to get in USA, and not stocked by major retailers or online stores.
 For years this book has been referred to as the ‘the bible of dry stone walling’

 by Sean Adcock

-This book should be in every wallers library.
+This book should be in every wallers library, and it is just $10.
 Filled with side by side photos of good and bad wall building with many types of stone.

 Learn About Workshops: